Welcome to the fourth installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

 No. 32: Jim Brown

-lt should come as no surprise that Jim Brown is our selection at No. 32 with the stat we gave you above, but we did take quick looks at a couple of other Hall of Fame running backs that wore the number, specifically O.J.
+It should be no surprise that Jim Brown is our selection at No. 32 with the stat we gave you involving Jim Taylor.
+But we did take quick looks at a couple of other Hall of Fame running backs that wore the number, specifically O.J.
 Simpson, Franco Harris, and Marcus Allen.
 But given Brown’s dominance, it was an easy call to make.

 In nine NFL seasons, all with the Cleveland Browns, Brown, as mentioned, won eight rushing titles and was also a nine-time Pro Bowler, a nine-time All-Pro selection, and helped the Browns to an NFL title in 1965.
 He still sits in 11th place on the NFL’s all-time rushing yards list with 12,312 and sixth on the all-time rushing touchdowns list with 106.